microsoft/msphpsql/README.md

 3. Restart the Web server.

-## Install (Linux)
+## Install (UNIX)
-Following instructions shows how to install PHP 7.x, Microsoft ODBC driver, apache, and Microsoft PHP drivers on Ubuntu 15, 16 and RedHat 7.
-To see how to get PHP SQLSRV drivers running on Debian, please visit [Wiki](https://github.com/Microsoft/msphpsql/wiki/Dockerfile-for-getting-pdo_sqlsrv-for-PHP-7.0-on-Debian-in-3-ways).
+Following instructions shows how to install PHP 7.x, Microsoft ODBC driver, apache, and Microsoft PHP drivers on Ubuntu 15, 16, RedHat 7 and Mac OS X. To see how to get PHP SQLSRV drivers running on Debian, please visit [Wiki](https://github.com/Microsoft/msphpsql/wiki/Dockerfile-for-getting-pdo_sqlsrv-for-PHP-7.0-on-Debian-in-3-ways).
 Note that Debian is not officially supported and this instruction hasn't been tested in our test lab.

-### Step 1: Install  PHP (unless already installed)
+### Step 1: Install  PHP7 (unless already installed)

 #### PHP 7.0